noam87/noamswebsite/content/w/a_bug.md

 **(Unfinished Sketch / In Progress)**

 <pre>
-It happed one day that through a thick-leaved forest wondered I And in that dark buzzed what I thought an ordinary fly
+It happed one day that through a thick-leaved forest wandered I And in that dark buzzed what I thought an ordinary fly

 ...